PRPLTM/PRPLTM.github.io/content/about/sam_ferguson.md

 draft: false
 ---

 Passionate about all things in the world of offensive security.
-Recent Ball State grad working in information security for CVS Health.
+Recent Ball State grad who currently works in information security.